magento/architecture/design-documents/component-isolation.md

 The tool should be able to:
 * generate list of composer.json based on following input:
     * list of extensions that need to be installed
-    * list of components deployed separately (`composer.json` files to generate)
+    * list of services deployed separately (`composer.json` files to generate)
-* check compatibility of API versions between modules of different components
+* check compatibility of API versions between modules of different services
 * analyse the distributed instance of magento:
     * check api version compatibility
     * display the list of distributed extensions